-Social Security disability advocate means pretty much the same thing as disability representative, and can mean either a lawyer or a nonlawyer who helps people with their disability cases.
-An advocate is simply someone who supports you and fights for your cause; in the world of Social Security disability, this means an advocate answers your questions, works with your doctors to get the proper records, represents you at hearings, and generally helps you win disability benefits.
+The terms "Social Security disability advocate" and "Social Security disability representative" mean the same thing.
+They can refer to either a lawyer or a nonlawyer who helps people with their disability cases.
+An SSDI advocate is simply someone who supports you and fights for your cause; in the world of Social Security disability, an advocate answers your questions, works with your doctors to get the proper records, writes a pre-hearing brief for your appeal, represents you at your hearing, and generally helps you win disability benefits.

-No, both lawyer advocates and nonlawyer advocates are regulated by Social Security in the fees they charge, and they charge the same fees.
-Social Security disability advocates are required to work on "contingency," meaning they get paid only if you win your case.
+Both lawyer advocates and nonlawyer advocates are regulated by Social Security in the fees they charge, and they generally charge the same fees.
+Both types of Social Security disability advocates are required to work on "contingency," meaning they get paid only if you win your case.

 In addition, both lawyer and nonlawyer advocates can charge fees for out-of-pocket costs, such as copying and postage.

-The thinking was that there weren't enough disability lawyers available to help claimants, and that allowing non-attorney advocates to represent claimants would help speed claims through the system, since cases would be better developed by the time they came to Disability Determination Services or an administrative law judge.
-The act approved Social Security's paying nonattorneys for only five years, but it has since been extended.
+The thinking was that there weren't enough disability lawyers available to help claimants, and that allowing nonattorney representatives to represent claimants would help speed claims through the system.
+Having a representative on a case helps Social Security because cases would be better developed by the time they came to Disability Determination Services or an administrative law judge.
+The Act initially approved Social Security's paying nonattorneys for only five years, but it has since been extended.

-Your chances of winning Social Security disability benefits or SSI are higher if you're represented by a disability advocate, especially if you hire an attorney advocate.
-Disability advocates know the medical evidence you need to win benefits for your particular condition and the ins and outs of Social Security's rules and shortcuts.
-Disability attorney advocates also know how to cross-examine the vocational expert at an appeal hearing and how to make sure you're properly prepared for questioning at your hearing.
+Your chances of winning Social Security disability benefits or SSI are higher if you're represented by an SSDI advocate.
+Both lawyer and nonlawyer advocates know the medical evidence you need to win benefits for your particular condition and the ins and outs of Social Security's rules and shortcuts.
+Disability attorneys also know how to cross-examine the vocational expert at an appeal hearing and how to make sure you're properly prepared for questioning at your hearing.